You’ve heard it before.

 From Miley to Kim K to Nicki Minaj, there are plenty of female celebrities out there that sometimes take the role in stride, and other times dismiss it for being too much pressure.
 Miley has been on the record declaring she isn’t a conventional role model – and doesn’t plan on being one, either.
 Rihanna also rejected the concept of the package deal, and claimed that although she lives her life as she sees fit, she can’t say she’s a role model.

-But, luckily there are some budding role models out there – women like Taylor Swift, Demi Lovato, Lorde (she in particular has a pretty realistic take on the whole thing if you ask us), but they are all pretty young and haven’t really stood the test of time in terms of stability.
+But, luckily there are some budding role models out there – women like Taylor Swift, Demi Lovato, Lorde (she in particular has a pretty realistic take on the whole thing if you ask us), but these girl celebrities are all pretty young and haven’t really stood the test of time in terms of stability.

-At Blush, although we would love to say that most female celebrities out there have the responsibility to be good role models for girls, we as individuals also have the responsibility to find good role models.
+At Blush, although we would love to say that most inspirational celebrities out there have the responsibility to be good role models for girls, we as individuals also have the responsibility to find good role models.